 Until This Is Over - Bit 1

-I mentioned in the announcement post of Story Course that stories have fascinated me since before I could read.
+Stories of all shapes and sizes — myths, legends, novels, short stories, memoirs, whispered confessions, jokes, lies, tall tales — have fascinated me since my earliest memories.
 That fascination grew as I learned to read, as I began to choose for myself what I would read, as I studied unforgettable stories and novels in high school and college, and as I began to write stories of my own and to study the craft of fiction.

 What is it about a shared passion for fiction that generates such powerful social engagement?
 Stories nurture us.
 Stories elevate us.
 Stories enrich us.
 Stories make us kinder, more empathetic people.
 And kind, empathetic people are wonderful people to keep close.

 My goal with Story Course is to encourage you to read more deeply, more attentively, to peek behind the curtain and get a closer look at the magic that happens when you find yourself lost in a book, disconnected from time and place, and transported to an alternative reality.
 I believe we can become more finely attuned to the way a story works its magic upon us and how a writer casts the spell:

 How we respond — emotionally, intellectually, even physically — to what we read

 How we interpret what we read through the lens of our experiences, values, beliefs, and understanding of the world

 How our responses and interpretations evolve and become more nuanced through the course of our reading a story

 How writers use the elements of fiction to make all of these things happen within us